sureshbathala01/Primary-Vagrant/README.md

 Install [Vagrant](http://vagrantup.com), [VirtualBox](http://virtualbox.org), and the [VirtualBox extensions](https://www.virtualbox.org/wiki/Downloads) for your environment.

-Once Vagrant is installed you'll want three plugins to update your local hosts, and update the VirtualBox Guest additions in the Ubuntu install and handle various tasks like backing up your databases when you're done for the day.
+Once Vagrant is installed you'll want three plugins to update your local hosts and update the VirtualBox Guest additions in the Ubuntu install as well as for handling various tasks like backing up your databases when you're done for the day.

 ```vagrant plugin install vagrant-vbguest```